 - Press the Save button.
 Then auto-complete should suggest the contacts added when users start typing their email addresses in the To field.

-- Then scroll down the Settings tab, and click the Advanced button.
+- Scroll down the Settings tab, and click the Advanced button.

-- Scroll down to and select the Restore settings to their original defaults option.
+- Scroll down again and select the Restore settings to their original defaults option.
 Then click Reset settings to confirm.

 Users utilizing their Gmail accounts on Apple devices might need to delete those accounts from the iPads or iPhones to fix auto-complete.

 Users can do that on iPad versions 10.3 or earlier by tapping Settings > Mail and selecting the Gmail account to delete.
 Then select the Delete Account option.